Bob's auto-bio. |

-Often in the past decade I tried writing an informative bio, but never got around to it until late in 2019, when I finally gave up asking Wikipedia to update and correct their long out-of-date, incomplete entry about me.
-So I got busy and wrote me own story but didn't know when to stop, or to start for that matter, so it's absurdly long.
-I figure it'll do, and will be amended as things of potential interest come to mind.
-I hope some of my tale might be inspiring to other, perhaps younger, hungry artists and misfits to keep at it no matter what.
+I'd occasionally tried writing a short yet informative CV for websites or gigs, but never got around to it until late 2019, when I finally gave up asking Wikipedia to update and correct their entry about me.
+To make a long story short, they wouldn't, so rather than let unknown editors who don't even know me make up their version of the story from other sources, I got busy and started writing my own, but didn't know when to stop, or to start for that matter!
+So I guess it's becoming an auto-biography, which will be amended as things of potential interest come to mind.
+I hope some of the story might be inspiring to other, perhaps younger, hungry artists and misfits to keep at it no matter what.

 I don't know what it's like now, but as this old photo of Cleveland's Standard Oil refinery shows, in the early 60's there were large areas of refineries and chemical factories.
-I used to love it when riding in the car with my parents to go shopping or visit a relative, we would pass these endless, desolate industrial landscapes: regions of dead grass and barren empty lots, rows of decaying tanks of unknown substances, corroded steel chimneys topped with thick, unnaturally coloured flames, indescribable weird odours, and I remember seeing one of the fires on the Cayahouga River, when clots of oily debris and nameless industrial effluvia floating on the severely polluted river caught fire.
-At that age, not realising the severity of the problem, I thought it was incredibly cool, like something from the science fiction films I loved!
+Not yet old enough to understand the environmental damage being done, I used to love it when riding in the car with my parents to go shopping or visit a relative, we would pass these endless, desolate industrial landscapes: regions of dead grass and barren empty lots, rows of decaying tanks of unknown substances, corroded steel chimneys topped with thick, unnaturally coloured flames, indescribable weird odours, and I remember seeing one of the fires on the Cayahouga River, when clots of oily debris and nameless industrial effluvia floating on the severely polluted river caught fire.
+I thought it was amazing, like something from the science fiction films I loved!

-I was a fan of Ghoulardi, the host of Cleveland TV's Shock Theater which ran from 1963-1966, showing B-sci-fi and monster monster movies, but the best parts were his live, improvised interludes, brilliantly funny and chaotic.
-I sent him some drawings, and a badge he wore on his lab coat.
+I was a devoted fan of Ghoulardi, the host of Cleveland TV's Shock Theater which ran from 1963-1966, showing B (even Z) grade sci-fi and monster movies, but the best parts were his live, improvised interludes, brilliantly funny and shambolic.
+He would show and make funny comments about the things his viewers sent to him, and I sent him some drawings, and a badge he wore on his lab coat.

-I especially loved The Outer Limits television show (and its music!) and any kind of ghostly or weird movies, art, books.
-Some credit must go to my mother in that regard, she loved spooky films and TV shows too and let me watch them right from the start.
-My favourite science fiction films of the era often took place in lonely desert regions, to mention just a few: It Came From Outer Space, Brain From Planet Arous, Them!, The Monolith Monsters....and contributed to my fascination with deserts and geology.
+I gravitated towards all kinds of ghostly or weird movies, art, books, and especially loved The Outer Limits television show.
+Its visuals, music, and frequent suggestions of the awesome power of electricity and electrical devices made a huge impact on me, and the work I would eventually do.
+My mother loved spooky films and TV shows too, and I give her credit for having let me watch them from a very early age.
+My favourite science fiction films of the era often took place in lonely desert regions, to mention just a few: It Came From Outer Space, Brain From Planet Arous, Them!, The Monolith Monsters....and these also contributed to my fascination with deserts and geology.

 With my older sister Rose I'd go on expeditions to abandoned houses in the neighborhood, explore the sewer systems, mysterious, green ravines, distant parks whose names we didn't know, we often felt as if we were on the verge of some unknown, unimagined discovery.
 I still feel that way!